jtlandis/ggside/cran-comments.md

-This is a major patch update that fixes lingering issues with `ggside` that were made possible thanks to the latest `ggplot2` update.
-Most changes were focused on subclassing the Layout ggproto object. `ggside` had a major rewrite in how it constructed its layer objects, once again in an effort to depend more closely on `ggplot2` internals.
+This is a minor hotfix for the `ggside` package.
+Previous `revdepcheck` had failed to catch a bug (introduced and found in reverse dependency `extraChIPs` on bioconductor) due to the `R CMD check` timing out.
+A `R CMD check` was ran locally to verify the hotfix removed the bug and resulted in a successful check in `extraChIPs`.
+I apologize for the inconvenience

 ## Test environments